 - Moby Dick

 - The Miracle Worker

-If you’d like to try a full YEAR of learning literature through a cinema studies approach, you can order the Cinema Studies for Literature Learning bundle of 15 study guides with introductory material that helps you plan your year for just$29.99…a 60% savings off the cost of purchasing all 15 guides individually!
+If you’d like to try a full YEAR of learning literature through a cinema studies approach, you can order the Cinema Studies for Literature Learning bundle of 15 study guides with introductory material that helps you plan your year for a significant savings off the cost of purchasing all 15 guides individually!

 The guides explore literary devices and techniques including: